Why do you want to be rich?

 Take a second and think about it.

 I believe it’s really important to consciously think about why you want to be rich.
 If you don’t, it’s easy to get caught up in a race to get more and more money without ever knowing why.
 What are you working towards?

-Trust me–take an hour to write it down and compare your long-term goals to what you’re actually doing on a day-to-day basis.
-It’s easy to say and harder to do, so I’ve taken my own advice below.
+This is easy to say and harder to do, so I’ve taken my own advice below.
 And hopefully, I can use these things to explain why I teach people to be rich.
 It’s not just money–far from it.

-Why I wanted to become rich
+Why I Wanted to Become Rich

 In one sentence: I never wanted to have to make a bad decision because of money (e.g., staying at a job I don’t love because of car payments).